 Fundamentally, the main object of CNIPA is to have close co-operation between the member Institutes, exchanging opinions and (as far as possible) agreeing on matters of interest as well as exchanging information regarding laws and practice throughout the world, in relation to all forms of intellectual property.
 The current actions are more or less focussed at promoting the right for patent attorneys to represent their clients before the current and future patent Courts in Europe, and to defend the suitable level of harmonisation and regulation for our free professions in the evolving European and worldwide context.
 CNIPA also has the important function of acting as a non-governmental organisation (NGO) and as such making representations to governmental and other bodies on matters of interest to patent attorneys.
 Thus, as examples, CNIPA is regularly represented at the meetings of WIPO and was represented (and spoke) at the Diplomatic Conference on the amendment of the European Patent Convention which resulted in EPC 2000.
 It has recently become a representative organisation consulted by the EC DG Internal Market on the current draft for the Community Patent Court.
 CNIPA is accredited as an official observer of the Office for Harmonization in the Internal Market (OHIM) and also acts as a channel for distribution of information, mainly from WIPO but also from other bodies.

 Currently the board is composed of Dr. Rainer Beetz (AT) as President, Chris Mercer (GB) as Vice-President, and Marc Bethenod (FR) as Treasurer.
 Nanno Lenz (DE) is the immediate past-President.
-His predecessor was Edward Lyndon-Stanford (GB).
+His predecessor was Patrice Vidon (FR).

 Meetings of CNIPA occur whenever necessary, but in general every six months.
 They are attended usually by the Presidents of the member institutes and provide a useful informal gathering for exchanging information as well as debating matters of common interest.